HERE ARE SOME BASICS

 We pay interest on the available balance in your Volt Save.

-We calculate interest each day by multiplying the available balance in your Volt Save at the end of that day by the daily percentage rate.
+We calculate interest each day by multiplying the available balance in your Volt Save at the end of that day by the daily interest rate.

-We accrue the interest we calculate on your Volt Save over a month and pay it into the account on the first day of the next month.
+We accrue the interest we calculate on your account over a month and pay it into your account on the first day of the next month.

 You can find the current interest rates for your Volt Save in the Volt app, under account information.